-Florida A&M University uses the FAMU undergraduate application for admission.
-Applicants can apply online or download FAMU’s application from our website at www.famu.edu.
-You may also check the status of your application online at our website.
-Admissions contact information is (850) 599-3796 or by email at firstname.lastname@example.org.
+Florida A&M University utilizes the FAMU undergraduate application for admission.
+Applicants can apply on-line or download FAMU’s application from our website at www.famu.edu.
+You may also check the status of your application on-line at our website.
+Admissions contact information is (850) 599-3796 or by email at email@example.com.

 Each applicant must submit a $30 non-refundable fee with the admission application.
+Payments may be made by credit or debit card for on-line applications.
+Cashier's check, money order and fee waivers must be submitted with hard copy applications.
 Fee waivers are accepted from First-Time-in-College Florida residents who can document that they have received a fee waiver based on economic need as determined by the College Board or the American College Testing Program.
 Submission of applications may be as early as 12 months prior to the anticipated enrollment date and by the deadline stated in the university calendar.

 The selection of students for admission is within the jurisdiction of the university but subject to minimum State or Board standards.
 In all admission actions, the university will give attention to the need to satisfy equal opportunity/affirmative action goals.